This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 25. Tower Bridge / Potters Field Park

 In front of you now stands your final London landmark on this walk, the iconic Tower Bridge (if it is good enough for Mary Poppins, it is all good with us)!
-Built over 125 years ago, the jewel of the river Thames is an engineering marvel; it still opens up occasionally when the tall ships come through) and you can visit the inner workings via the Tower Bridge Experience (£12.80 admission as at June 2020).
+Built over 125 years ago, the jewel of the river Thames is an engineering marvel; it still opens up occasionally when the tall ships come through) and you can visit the inner workings via the Tower Bridge Experience (£11.40 general admission and £25 for a guided tour as at September 2022).

 Nearby Potters Field Park is very popular for picnickers and one of the best spots to sit down and view the Tower of London.